wagtail/wagtail/docs/getting_started/pages.rst

 Creating the templates
 ----------------------

-By default, templates in Wagtail are named after the model with camelcase converted to underscores.
+By default, templates in Wagtail are named after the model with camelcase letters converted to underscores.
 For the above page types, Wagtail will look for the templates ``core/blog_index_page.html`` and ``core/blog_entry_page.html`` respectively.

 Create both of these templates by copying ``home_page.html`` and clearing out the contents block.